 It is important to remember that sunscreen does not give you total protection.
 SPF measures the length of time a product protects against skin reddening from UVB, compared to how long the skin takes to redden without sunscreen.
 So if it would normally take 20 minutes to start turning red without a sunscreen, a SPF of 15 would give you approximately 300 minutes of protection.
 It can take up to 24 hours for the reddening to appear so it is always better to go with a higher SPF.
 The amount of protection any sunscreen offers can be impacted by issues such as wind, altitude, perspiration or how well it is applied.

 Read the label closely before you buy a sun protection product.
-The SPF number is an indication of protection against UVB rays only.
-Sunscreen products labeled "broad-spectrum" protect against UVA and UVB radiation, currently there is no standard system for measuring protection from UVA rays.
+The SPF number is an indication of protection against UVB rays only and does not indicate protection from UVA rays..
+Currently there is no numerical standard for measuring protection from UVA rays.
+Look for sunscreen products labeled "broad-spectrum coverage" or "protects against UVA and UVB rays" to get protection from both UVA and UVB radiation.
 Products with an SPF of 30 or higher that also contain avobenzone (Parsol 1789), mexoryl, zinc oxide, or titanium dioxide are likely to be effective against the entire spectrum of UV rays.
-In general, we like sunscreens/blocks that have the least amount of chemicals possible.
-That means Zinc Oxide and Titanium Dioxide.
-These ingredients are minerals and not chemicals.

 Be sure to apply the sunscreen properly.
 Always follow the label directions.
 Most recommend applying sunscreen generously to dry skin 20 to 30 minutes before going outside so it can be absorbed by your skin.
 When applying it, pay close attention to your face, ears, hands, and arms, and generously coat the skin that is not covered by clothing.
 If you're going to wear insect repellent or makeup, apply the sunscreen first.
 Remember: Don’t Burn...Reapply at the turn!